LAW 7164 - Criminal Law: Selected Issues

-Course Code LAW 7164 Course Criminal Law: Selected Issues Coordinating Unit Adelaide Law School Term Quadmester 4 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites LAW 7157 or equivalent Course Description Criminal law evolves constantly.
+Course Code LAW 7164 Course Criminal Law: Selected Issues Coordinating Unit Adelaide Law School Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites Students without a Bachelor of Laws must have completed LAW 7177 Course Description Criminal law evolves constantly.
 It requires regular review to, for example, ensure the efficacy of laws; reflect changing community values; and cater for advances in technology.
 This course examines a selection of issues themed around criminal law reform.

-The specific list of issue to be explored will be set in June 2016 to ensure current issues can be discussed and evaluated.
+The specific list of issues to be explored will be set in June 2018 to ensure current issues can be discussed and evaluated.

 Course Learning OutcomesThe course aims to develop in students a critical understanding of current problems and issues in criminal law making.

-3. To critically evaluate legal responses to a range of selected topical legal issues.
+3. Critically evaluate legal responses to a range of selected topical legal issues.

-4. To consider and criticially examine a topical issue in criminal law and the current law and/or policy in that area and formulate a considered position as to the preferable way forward to address that topical issue.
+4. Consider and criticially examine a topical issue in criminal law and the current law and/or policy in that area and formulate a considered position as to the preferable way forward to address that topical issue.

 University Graduate Attributes